Nilaycb/Multi-Label-Role-Classification-of-Named-Entities/README.md

 This project uses a **XLM-RoBERTa-base** model with an attention layer and two output heads to perform multi-label role classification of named entities in text.
 The model is designed to predict both the **main role** and **fine-grained roles** of named entities in a multilingual dataset.

-The dataset used in this project is from **SemEval 2025 Task 10**: [Propaganda Detection](https://propaganda.math.unipd.it/semeval2025task10/), and the task being addressed is **Task 1: Role Classification of Named Entities**.
+The dataset used in this project is from **SemEval 2025 Task 10**: [Propaganda Detection](https://propaganda.math.unipd.it/semeval2025task10/), and the problem addressed in this project is **Subtask 1: Role Classification of Named Entities**.

 The architecture includes the following components:
 - **XLM-RoBERTa-base**: A powerful multilingual transformer model designed for cross-lingual tasks.